iamdonovan/spymicmac/README.md

 pip install spymicmac
 ```

-To install in your environment.
+to install spymicmac in your environment.

-## Installing the latest sPyMicMac
+## Installing the latest version of sPyMicMac

-To install the latest version, first clone the GitHub repository:
+To install the latest version of sPyMicMac, first clone the GitHub repository:

 ```sh
 git clone git@github.com:iamdonovan/sPyMicMac.git